DV2017/Autumn/README.md

 # Autumn
-Understanding October CMS: pages, blog and components
+Understanding October CMS: pages, blog and components: only codes for plugin and theme is saved here!